sanskrit/raw_etexts_english/blogs/manasataramgini/2007-11-02_demographic-fate-of-hindus-in-the-us.md

 +++
-title = "Demographic fate of Hindus in thexa0US"
+title = "Demographic fate of Hindus in the US"

 +++
 A friend brought to attention some interesting statistics of ABCDs’